-Medical students face a lot of pressure, particularly in the first couple of years.
-They are often in a new place, surrounded by new people and expected to learn a lot in a short time.
-On top of that, students have to make big decisions about their futures — and it's easy for their minds to go into overdrive.
+Medical students face significant pressure, particularly in the first few years of school.
+In new places, surrounded by new people, students must learn a lot in a short time.
+On top of that, students have to make big decisions about their futures.
+Everything combined makes it easy for minds to go into overdrive.

 "The term mindfulness is often misused, but it generally means having an awareness and acceptance of the sensory experience of the present moment," Safrin says.
 "Pay attention to your emotions, accept them and notice what's happening in your mind.
 Accept what's happening as it happens."